 - To encourage interest and participation in community and volunteer activities, both at the present time and in the future.

 Juniors and seniors who attend public and private schools in the Clarksville-Montgomery County area and who are residents of the area are eligible.
 Home schooled students are also invited to apply.
 Interested students should:

 - Demonstrate leadership in school, community, and/or church activities.

 - Express an interest in furthering their knowledge of the Clarksville-Montgomery County area.

-- Commit to attendance of all sessions.
+- Commit to the attendance of all sessions.
 If the Orientation session or two other sessions are missed, the student will be dropped from the program.

 - Receive a recommendation and approval from their parents and school to participate in the program.

 - Possess an accrued grade point average of 2.75, based on a 4.0 system.

 - Complete the application form according to the instructions.
 You must have the signatures of a parent or guardian and your principal or guidance counselor.
-The application form requires you to write a ½ page essay in your own handwriting.
+The application form requires you to write a ½ page essay.

 - Obtain one reference from a teacher, guidance counselor, or principal; and one from a business or professional person in the community.
 Forms will be provided for this purpose.
 Persons providing these references should not be related to you.

 - Only students who are rising juniors and seniors will be eligible to participate in the program.

 A Selection Committee will choose participants for the program based on interest in learning about leadership, interest in learning about the community, commitment to positive self-growth, and demonstrated leadership ability.
 The committee will evaluate applicants to determine that participation will not adversely affect future academic work.
 Selection procedures will include:

 - A “blind” review of all applications.

-- A review of applications to insure the selection of a class that is balanced with regard to ethnic groups, sex, schools, and interests.
+- A review of applications to ensure the selection of a class that is balanced with regard to ethnic groups, genders, schools, and interests.